AnkitSharma-007/blogsite/README.md

 Upon clicking on Save we need to handle to case of both adding a new blog as well as editing an existing blog.
 Hence we will update the `saveBlogPost` as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-editor/blog-editor.component.ts#L68-L83](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-editor/blog-editor.component.ts#L68-L83)

-# Deploy the app on Firebase
+# Deploy the app on Firebase Hosting

 The last step is to deploy the app on firebase.
 We will follow the steps as shown below.